JohnScolaro/personal-website/recipes/choc-chip-cookies.md

 1. Cream butter, sugar, eggs, vanilla
 2. Add salt and flour, mix well
+3. Add choc chips.
+4. Pre-heat oven to 180 degrees C.
-3. Roll into balls (add a little more flour if sticky)
+5. Roll into balls (add a little more flour if sticky)
-4. Makes 3 trays of biscuits
+6. Makes 3 trays of biscuits
-5. Bake in moderate oven 15 minutes
+7. Bake in oven for 15 minutes
-6. Cool on wire rack
+8. Cool on wire rack
-7. Enjoy!
+9. Enjoy!

 <details>
 <summary>